This guide is for every gamer starting Baldur’s Gate 3 and explains mechanics, combat, and more in our 10 Best Beginner Tips and Tricks list!

 10 Start Combat in Stealth

-Stealth is vital to not only getting an edge in combat but allowing you to pickpocket and steal!
+Stealth is vital to getting an edge in combat and allowing you to pickpocket and steal!
 To get into stealth, hit the C key and you will crouch down.
-A red grid will appear where NPC attention is drawn and if you enter this area, you have a chance to be detected.
+A red grid will appear where NPC attention is drawn; if you enter this area, you can be detected.
 A blue octagon will go over your head for a dice roll to stay hidden or not.
 Don’t risk it!
 Move around if you can, including jumping to avoid the dice roll.

 You can often time cheese fights and encounters by having your entire party go into stealth with control + C. Staying back from the red grid, you can use an archer with massive range and preferably stealth proficiency and pick off a target or two.
 In fact, in one of the hardest encounters in the game, I was able to destroy the entire enemy group undetected with a high position and longbow.
 Use stealth to your advantage to gain a high vertical position.
 This sometimes improves your hit chance and is very helpful when facing melee opponents.

-Thank you for reading Baldur’s Gate 3 Tips I Wish I Knew First – Beginner Guide!
-We provide the latest news and create guides for the BG 3.
-Additionally, check out our website, watch me play games on Twitch, or visit my YouTube channel!
+Thank you for reading 10 Best Beginner Tips And Tricks For Baldur’s Gate 3 For Every Gamer guide.
+We provide the latest news and create guides for Baldur’s Gate 3.
+Also, watch me play games on Twitch or visit my YouTube channel!